zmwas/Oloola/README.md

 # Oloola

-Oloola is an api to manage driver and trucks.
+Oloola is an api to manage drivers and trucks.
-It tracks trips made by trucks using google-maps-api.
+It tracks trips made by trucks using google places api.

 ##Technologies
 - Spring boot